 Infeasible to Train a New Employee

 In the second scenario, you need to demonstrate that it would not be feasible for you to hire a new employee without the required experience and then train that person as you trained the foreign national employee.
 You would need a legitimate business reason, such as a change in the industry or your business, such that you could not divert resources for training.
-Be prepared to back up your assertions with supporting documents, because the DOL will not accept a mere statement.
-This option may be possible more in theory than in practice.

 The policy in these exceptions is once again to protect jobs for U.S. workers.
 The DOL wants to ensure that employers are not hiring foreign nationals, training them in house, and then claiming that the only way someone can qualify for the job is to have the in-house training.
 In this situation, only an employee currently or previously employed with the sponsoring employer could have the experience, and the DOL therefore would deem such a position not open to external candidates.